What is the SAT exam?

-Arrive at the test center by 7:45 a.m., unless your Admission Ticket says otherwise.
-The doors to the exam center closes at about 8 a.m.
+Arrive at the test centre by 7:45 a.m. unless your Admission Ticket says otherwise.
+The doors to the exam centre close at about 8 a.m.
 Testing starts between 8:30 and 9 a.m.
-Once testing has begun, latecomers are not allowed.
+Latecomers are not permitted once testing has begun.

 When can I register for SAT?

 Regular registration deadlines are typically about three to four weeks before the exam date.
 Late registration deadlines are usually cally about two to three weeks before a test date.
-Visit our SAT Test Dates page to view the regular and late registration deadlines for specific test dates.
+Visit our SAT Test Dates page to view specific test dates' regular and late registration deadlines.

 How many hours is the SAT test?

-The SAT is a three hours (180 minutes) long test, excluding the optional essay and breaks.
-With the optional essay part included in it, the total test time increases to three hours and 50 minutes.
+The SAT is a three-hour (180-minute) extended test that does not include the optional essay or breaks.
+With the optional essay part included, the total test time increases to three hours and 50 minutes.

 What are the SATs scored out of?

-The SAT score ranges between 400 and 1600 for your total exam score, and 200-800 for each of your two subscores in the exam.
-One subscore is for Math, and one subscore is your combined Reading and Writing scores to make one “Evidence-Based Reading and Writing” score.
+The SAT score ranges between 400 and 1600 for your total exam score and 200-800 for each of your two subscores in the exam.
+One subscore is for Math, and one is your combined Reading and Writing scores to make one "Evidence-Based Reading and Writing" score.

-The highest possible score you can get in the SAT exam is 1600 points.
-To get this score, you need to score a perfect 800 on each of the two sections: Math, and Evidenced-Based Reading and Writing (EBRW).
-These scores are then added to give you a composite score of 1600.
+The highest possible score in the SAT exam is 1600 points.
+To get this score, you need to score a perfect 800 on each of the two sections: Math and Evidenced-Based Reading and Writing (EBRW).
+These scores are then added together to give you a total score of 1600.

 What SAT score is required for a scholarship?

-College Board, the owner of SAT, does have scholarships on offer for students.
-However, you won’t be considered for them unless your SAT score is above a certain level or a cut-off mark that is required.
-Many colleges have GPA and score cut-offs for scholarship consideration, so the higher you can get your scores, the more likely you are to earn scholarships.
+College Board, the owner of SAT, offers scholarships for students.
+However, you will not be considered for them unless your SAT score is above a specific level or a cut-off mark is necessary.
+Many institutions have GPA and score cut-offs for scholarship consideration, thus the higher your scores, the more likely you will be to receive scholarships.

-If you are preparing for the college admission process in the US or Canada, it is required for you to appear for standardized exams like ACT or SAT.
-Some of the major differences between SAT and ACT is that-
+If you are preparing for college admission in the United States or Canada, you must take standardised tests such as the ACT or SAT.
+Some of the significant differences between SAT and ACT are that-

-- The SAT has the focus on strong vocabulary while ACT tests advanced levels of maths and science.
+- The SAT focuses on strong vocabulary, while the ACT tests advanced levels of maths and science.

 - SAT has two separate sections of maths( using and not using a calculator).

-- The number of question in the ACT is more than the number of questions in the SAT.
+- The number of questions on the ACT is more than on the SAT.

-- The scoring system for both the exams is different.
-The SAT is scored on a scale of 600 to 2400, with a score of 200 to 800 possible on each of the three sections.
-The ACT is scored with a composite of one to 36 based on the average scores from the four test sections, each of which is also scored from one to 36.
+- The scoring system for both exams is different.
+SAT scores range from 600 to 2400, with 200 to 800 possible on each section.
+The ACT's four sections are scored on a scale of one to 36, with the average determining the composite score.

-The SAT tends to be a little harder on a per question basis than the ACT however you have slightly more time per question on the SAT.
-The ACT tends to be slightly easier on a per question basis but you have less time. … This is because math represents 50% of your score on the SAT vs. 25% of your score on the ACT.
+The SAT tends to be harder on a per-question basis than the ACT; however, you have more time per question on the SAT.
+The ACT tends to be slightly easier on a per-question basis, but you have less time. … This is because math represents 50% of your score on the SAT vs 25% of your score on the ACT.